kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *complex nature of work to understand*

 ### PHYSICALLY DEMANDING WORK
 > Work is physically demanding.
-Employees might have to stand for extended periods or work in a stationary position all day.
+Employees might have to stand or work in stationary positions for extended periods.
 They might also be exposed to harsh weather conditions or have to carry heavy loads.

 __Exemplary statements reported by employees:__

 * *straining on the eyes*
 * *long hours standing*
 * *long hours on your feet*
-* *hard labour*
+* *hard labor*
 * *too many hours in front of a computer*

 ### TEDIOUS OR UNINTERESTING WORK
-> Work is perceived as tedious, uninteresting, or too repetitive.
-Employees get bored and they may not apply their full potential to the job.
-This can be a consequence of the organization relying too much on established routines and processes or taking the staff with work that should be automated.
+> Work is perceived as tedious, uninteresting, or too repetitive leading to boredom which in turn affects job performance.
+Organization may rely too heavily on established routines and processes or not automate when possible.

 __Exemplary statements reported by employees:__